FCG101/How-To-Make-a-Venti-Iced-Caramel-Macchiato/README.md

 ## Equipment:
 - Espresso Machine
-- Steaming Pitcher
 - Shot Glass
+- Ice scooper

 ## Steps

 1. Preparaing the Cup:

-   - Drizzle the Caramelsause around the Venti cup and let it slide down the cup.
+   - Drizzle the Caramel sause around the venti cup and let it slide down the cup.
 It should look something like the following picture.

    > ![first](CaramelDrizzle.jpg)